SUBJECT FILE

 History

 Mira Velez-Ashworth was a talent agent with a real agency and real clients โ€” actors, musicians, performers she represented to studios and venues โ€” in the years when human representation still meant something.
 Then AI casting and synthetic performers ate the business in four years.
 Her clients were replaced by models that never aged, never demanded, never failed a take; her agency was deprecated out of existence; and she was left in her early fifties with one skill and no market for it.
 The skill was knowing how to put a human in front of an audience and make the audience feel something.
 She turned it on the only buyers left who would pay: the comfortable, who would not pay to watch a human succeed but discovered, when she showed them, that they would pay to watch a human try.
-She booked her first effort-viewing in 2180 โ€” a deprecated calligrapher, a private room, six patrons โ€” and by 2183 had built the Gilded Callus into a subscription product with fourteen thousand members.
+She booked her first effort-viewing in 2180 โ€” a deprecated calligrapher, a private room, six patrons โ€” and by 2183 had built the into a subscription product with fourteen thousand members.
 She tells the story as a rescue.
 It is not untrue.
 That is the problem with her.

 Sample Dialogue